Skip to content

 cd command is short for change directory which lets us move around the file system when provided with a location argument, similarly to the output of pwd command.

-ls command is short for list direcotry contents.
+ls command is short for list directory contents.
 It lets us browse around directories in a text based environment.

 Let's get started.